yun-522/CPI-Time-Series-Forecasting-/README.md

   - Delivered the **lowest test MSE = 1.55**, outperforming all other models.
   - Residual diagnostics showed minimal autocorrelation, confirming good model fit.

+⚠️ **Note:** The final MSE on the withheld test dataset was not computed within the submitted code.
+The forecasts were generated and submitted, and the official MSE = **1.55** was provided later by the instructor.

 ---

 ## Insights